marcelofern/marcelofern.github.io/notes/databases/postgres/internals/swapping_a_table_with_its_copy.md

 -- Pull all the data from the original table into the copy table.
 INSERT INTO copy SELECT id, name, value FROM ONLY original;

--- Create a table with a foreign key to the origianl table to verify if the -- swap addresses the foreign key table.
+-- Create a table with a foreign key to the original table to verify if the -- swap addresses the foreign key table.
 DROP TABLE IF EXISTS table_with_fk;
 CREATE TABLE table_with_fk (